jessieying/design-manifesto/index.md

 # My Design Manifesto and Projects

 During my design process for building applications, I was able to apply a lot of what I learned from class and readings to my projects.
-In doing so, I was able to establish five key steps that are necessary in creating a successful application: brainstorming, establishing an objective, user testing, feedback gathering, and reflection and repeat.
+In doing so, I was able to establish five key steps that are necessary in creating a successful application: brainstorming, establishing an objective, user prototyping, testing and feedback, and reflection.

 ### Brainstorming: Coming up with as many ideas as possible